AdesinaMuiz/Personal-Finance-Tracker-Dashboard-Excel-Power-BI-/README.md

 Key findings from the analysis include:
 - Net-income margin held steady at around 49% despite a 34% drop in income.
 Income fell from 2.04M to 1.34M, while expenses declined at a similar rate from 1.03M to 683K, showing that spending remained broadly aligned with lower earnings.
 - The income mix became less dependent on salary and rental income.
 Salary declined by 44% and Property Rental by 41%, while  Freelance  and business related income were comparatively more resilient, declining by 25% and 27% respectively.
-- The expense mix remained relatively diversified.
-No single expense category dominated spending in either year, with major categories such as family transfers, taxes, transport, food, and utilities remaining relatively close in value.
+- Expense concentration remained relatively low.
+No single expense category dominated spending in either year, with major categories such as family transfers, taxes, transport, food, and utilities contributing relatively similar amounts.
-- Recipient concentration increased despite lower recipient-linked amounts.
-Sarah Wilson's contribution rose from 15.9% to 17.5%, indicating that a larger share of recipient-related outflows was concentrated among the top recipient in 2024.
+- Recipient concentration increased despite lower recipient spending.
+Sarah Wilson's share of recipient-related transactions rose from 15.9% to 17.5%, meaning recipient spending became slightly more concentrated around the top recipient in 2024.

-## Tools & Technologies

-- **Microsoft Excel** - Data preparation, cleaning, validation, and initial data review.
-- **Power BI** - Data modelling, DAX calculations, interactive visualization, and dashboard development.
-- **DAX** - Time intelligence, financial metrics, variance and growth analysis, contribution analysis, and custom SVG visuals.

 ## Recommendations

-- Strengthen resilient income streams : Monitor and build the freelance and business-related income sources that showed greater resilience as overall income declined.
+- **Strengthen resilient income streams:** Continue monitoring and developing freelance and business-related income sources, which showed greater resilience as overall income declined.
-- Investigate the drivers of the income decline : Identify why salary and rental income fell significantly and determine whether the change is temporary or structural.
+- **Investigate the drivers of income decline:** Determine why salary and rental income fell significantly and assess whether the decline is temporary or structural.
-- Monitor recipient concentration : Track recipient share, not just totals, concentration can rise even while overall spend falls
+- **Monitor recipient concentration:** Track recipient share alongside total amounts, since concentration can increase even when overall spending declines.